• Skip to primary navigation

 Sugar: I use regular, granulated sugar for the syrup and the custard, and powdered sugar for the whipped cream.

 Honey: If you can, get Greek honey.
-It’s phenomenal!
-It will make the dessert taste so much better!
+It’s phenomenal and it will make the dessert taste so much better!

 Lemon Juice & Peel: You only need ½ a lemon.